b3n0y/ResolveDevDoc/docs/source/UI_elements_func.rst

 ..  topic:: Description

-	This function is
+	This function remove the child of the UITreeItem.

 **Type:** func

-..  note:: Not tested yet
+..  code-block:: python

-	win['mytreeitem'].RemoveChild(item)
+	parent.RemoveChild(child)

 SortChildren(int, order)